cermak-petr/actor-zillow-api-scraper/README.md

 ### Extend output function

 You can use this function to update the default output of this actor.
 This function gets Zillow internal home data object as an argument, so you can choose which other attributes you would like to add.
-The output from this will function will get merged with the default output.
+The output from this function will get merged with the default output.

 The internal home object contains huge amounts of data - [example](https://pastebin.com/kiWayJvs)
 Any of these attributes can be added to the result object.